giesselmann/STRique/README.md

 Dependencies get downloaded and build by the setup script.

 ## Installation
-In order to download, build and install STRique, execute the following commands:
+In order to download, build and install STRique, execute the following commands (Consider using a python virtual environment):

     git clone --recursive https://github.com/giesselmann/STRique
     cd STRique
 	pip3 install -r requirements.txt
     python3 setup.py install

-Alternatively we provided a Docker container containing the STRique pipeline:
+Alternatively we provide a Docker container containing the STRique pipeline:

 	docker pull giesselmann/strique

-Installation time < 5min, usage of a virtual environment is recommended.
+Installation time < 5min.

 ## Usage

 STRique works on raw nanopore read data in either single or bulk fast5 format.
 Batches of single reads in tar archives work as well.
 Before starting the repeat detection the raw data folder must be indexed to enable extraction of single reads.
-The index file contains relative paths to the individual reads and must be written into indexed directory itself.
+The index file contains relative paths to the reads and must be saved in the indexed directory.

 	python3 scripts/STRique.py index [OPTIONS] input